arshsinghphd/TeamActivities/Module07/README.md

     return 1 + count_letters(word[1:])
 ```

-Discuss, why does this work?
+:memo: Discuss, why does this work?
 Why do you need to have the return 1?

 ### TASK